 You work hard to market yourself, to clearly communicate the benefits of choosing your brand, and to evolve your offerings to keep up with customer needs.
 So when your customers miss the big picture, it can be frustrating.
 What’s even more frustrating is if customers aren’t getting the entire view into your portfolio, you’re likely missing out on potential business.

-In this instance, multiple elements of your architecture could be the culprit.
+In this instance, multiple elements of your brand architecture could be the culprit.
 Is your naming structure aligned with what you’re trying to communicate?
 Does your organizing principle clearly allude to all that you have to offer?
 Architecture can open eyes to new equities and connect the dots that may not have been seen before.

 Are you experiencing any of these situations right now?
-Have you identified a way that your architecture could be working harder for you?
+Have you identified a way that your brand architecture could be working harder for you?
 We’d love to dig in and see how we can help.
 Tell us more here.